-The Single Equivalent Discount Rate (SEIR) is used in calculating the TOL.
+The Single Equivalent Interest Rate (SEIR) is the discount rate used in calculating the Total OPEB Liability (TOL).
 The SEIR is determined by calculating the rate that will generate the present value of benefit payments equal to the sum of the present value determined by discounting all projected benefit payments through the depletion date using the long-term expected rate of return and the present value determined by discounting benefit payments after the date of depletion date by using the 20-year municipal bond (rating AA/Aa or higher) rate.
-For the purpose of this report, SEHIP has determined that a discount rate of 7.25% as of September 30, 2022, meets the requirements of GASB 74.
+For the purpose of this report, SEHIP has determined that a discount rate of 7.25% as of September 30, 2023, meets the requirements of GASB 74.